Pregnant woman shot, killed at her own baby shower, police say

-NEW YORK (WPIX) – A pregnant mom was fatally shot in the face when she tried to break up a fight between two men at her own baby shower in New York, police said Sunday.
+NEW YORK (WPIX) – A pregnant mom was fatally shot in the face when she tried to break up a fight between two men at her own baby shower in New York Sunday morning, police said.

 Officers found her unconscious and unresponsive early Sunday at the baby shower in Harlem, police said.